 - Earn the minimum GPA in your major:

-- 3.5 – BA English (secondary education; linguistics; or writing, rhetorics and literacies)
+- 3.5 – BA English (secondary education; linguistics; or writing, rhetorics and literacies), BA English online and BA Film (film and media studies) online

 - 3.4 – BA English (literature)